 Mixed type images are graphics that contain multiple image types.
 For example, a question that has a bar graph as well as a table.

-Your score in this question type will depend upon how well you are able to identify the key information in the image and then how well you frame that in your response.
+Your score in these PTE Describe Image questions will depend upon how well you are able to identify the key information in the image and then how well you frame that in your response.

 You can find plenty of academic images in business and economic sections of newspapers such as The Australian.

 It is important that you speak about the key information in the image.
 This is not a test of your analytical skills, so don’t worry about capturing each and everything.